-If you were recently arrested for an open container vehicle violation in the state of North Carolina, it is important to contact an experienced DWI defense attorney like Bill Powers of the Law Offices of Powers McCartan.
-Just like a DWI charge, an open container violation is considered a serious crime and can affect you for years down the road.
+If you were recently cited or arrested for an open container vehicle violation in the state of North Carolina, it is important to contact an experienced criminal defense attorney like Bill Powers of the Law Offices of Powers McCartan.

 Open container laws are regulated by the states and the federal government.
 Many states have decided to mandate some open container laws because the federal government has created incentives for doing so.